Janet Jackson Looks Incredibly Fierce With Red Lips While Sporting A Black Beret

 “Ughhhh you killing me with this look,” a third follower remarked.

-“You are so active and I’m loving every minute of it!!!!” a fourth fan commented adding multiple eye-heart face emoji.
+“You are so active and I’m loving every minute of it!!!!” a fourth fan commented, adding multiple eye-heart face emoji.

-Janet, who is known for being a private pop star, has been documenting her time daily while being overseas Down Under.
-The “Someone To Call My Lover” songstress seems to be embracing the world of social media more and knows that her audience always wants to see more of the star.

-She currently has two more shows left in Australian that will take place in Brisbane and Sydney.
+Janet, who is known for being a private pop star, has been documenting her time daily while on tour Down Under.
+She currently has two more shows left in Australia that will take place in Brisbane and Sydney.
 Afterward, Jackson will perform a one-off date in Auckland, New Zealand.

 She is the headliner for the event titled “RnB Fridays Live 2019” and performs alongside The Black Eyed Peas, 50 Cent, Jason Derulo, Brandy, Sisqo, Keri Hilson, and J-Kwon each night, per The Inquisitr.

-Her shows are to celebrate her legendary album, Janet Jackson’s Rhythm Nation 1814, turning 30-years-old.
+Her shows are to celebrate the anniversary of her legendary album, Janet Jackson’s Rhythm Nation 1814, which was released in 1989.

 Janet’s final concerts of the decade will take place in Honolulu, Hawaii.